AkashSasikumar47/Easy-Indicators-Beginner/README.md

 This indicator shows the number of shares or contracts traded over a given period.
 High volume can indicate increased interest in a security.

 **Use Case:**
-- **Confirmation of Trends:** Trading volume can be used to confirm the strength of a trend.
+Trading volume can be used to confirm the strength of a trend.
 If prices are rising with high volume, it suggests strong buying interest, while falling prices with high volume indicate strong selling interest.

 **How to Use:**
 To use the Trading Volume indicator, follow these steps: